quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 when, and only when, they appear in all capitals, as shown here.

-In the rest of this document, "sender" refers to a QUIC data sender (and acknowledgement receiver).
-Similarly, "receiver" refers to a QUIC data receiver (and acknowledgement sender).
+In the rest of this document, "sender" refers to a QUIC data sender (and acknowledgment receiver).
+Similarly, "receiver" refers to a QUIC data receiver (and acknowledgment sender).

 This document uses terms, definitions, and notational conventions described in
 {{Section 1.2 and Section 1.3 of QUIC-TRANSPORT}}.